Meteorology

 Meteorologists are required to have a strong background education in physics, mathematics, and meteorology.
 This prerequisite education is normally obtained through one of the following types of university degree programs:

-1) Bachelor of Science (with acceptable courses in meteorology or atmospheric science).
-Courses must include entry and senior level physics and mathematics courses (30 credit hours, or 10 half-term courses total), atmospheric thermodynamics, atmospheric dynamics, synoptic meteorology and 3 other meteorology related courses.
+1) Bachelor of Science (4-year Honours or 4-Year Major) specializing in atmospheric science (offered at University of Manitoba).
+Courses must include entry and senior level physics and mathematics courses (30 credit hours (ch), or 10 half-term courses total), atmospheric thermodynamics, atmospheric dynamics, synoptic meteorology and 3 other meteorology related courses.

 Where Should You Study?